mhtalaee/AdvancedAndroid/README.md

      If the class has no primary constructor, then each secondary constructor has to initialize the base type using the 'super' keyword

-28. 'open' keyword: is used before overridable Functions & Properties 'override' keyword is used before Functions & Properties which are to override
+28. 'open' keyword: is used before overridable Functions & Properties 'override' keyword is used before Functions & Properties which are to override.
+    In Kotlin, all the classes are final by default. they can't be inherited by default.
+This is opposite to Java

  open class Base {
     open fun v() { ... }